vilmibm/tildemush/README.md

 [Telnet](https://en.wikipedia.org/wiki/Telnet) is awesome.
 However, it carries a big pile of baggage, user interface wise.
 It's too brittle and too unsafe for this project.
-Instead, a custom client will interact with a HTTP (or, possibly, websocket) API.
+Instead, a custom [urwid](http://urwid.org/) client will interact with a [websocket](https://websockets.readthedocs.io) API.

-### Why bother with HTTP at all?
+### Why websockets?

+Websockets come from the HTTP world.
 HTTP is, at this point, a lingua franca we are stuck with.
 It has many, many shortcomings, but it is understood by many and easy to reason about.
-Further, while _tildemush_ itself will not have a GUI, an HTTP API means we can easily report on the state of the world via a website.
+Further, while _tildemush_ itself will not have a GUI, a websocket-based API means we can easily report on the state of the world via a website.
+Finally, getting to use HTTPS is an advantage; while like all crypto tools its UX is funamdentally confusing, it's better than many.

 ## Acknowledgements